luciano-nascimento/graphql-laravel-lab/README.md

 You will need create Query (consult) using:
 `php artisan make:graphql:query UserQuery`
 This file will be created at app/GraphQL/Query/UserQuery.

 Also types will be necessary using:
 `php artisan make:graphql:type UserType`

-Then config that in graphQ (config folder), will be necessary create schemas and types
+Then config that in graphQ (config folder), will be necessary create schemas and types.